 The historic environment is a source of national and local pride.
 It provides a sense of identity and belonging, as well as contributing to our overall wellbeing and quality of life.
 Used successfully, it can support the educational, cultural and economic wellbeing of an area.

 Most community feedback on the historic environment happens at a local level, so the council has a vital role in protecting England’s heritage.
 With the encouragement of Historic England, we have appointed a heritage champion at councillor level to play an influential role in supporting the protection of the city’s local heritage.

-This is a new developmental role – Cllr Stephen Morgan has agreed to be the council’s first heritage champion.
+This is a new developmental role – Cllr Lee Hunt has agreed to be the council’s heritage champion.
 The initial priorities and responsibilities have been identified as: